devperz-analyst/Data-Analyst-Portafolio/ecommerce-sales-analysis/README.md

 🚀 Future Improvements

-- To build an interactive dashboard in Power BI
+- Build an interactive dashboard in Power BI
-- To automate reporting using Python scripts
+- Automate reporting using Python scripts
-- To add predictive analysis for sales forecasting
+- Add predictive analysis for sales forecasting